-- All courses must be passed with a grade of "B" (B- does not count) or higher. - May only have 1 "Incomplete" (I) grade at any given time.
+- All courses must be passed with a grade of "B-" or higher. - May only have 1 "Incomplete" (I) grade at any given time.

 NU 500 Research I: Theory & Critique: 3 semester hours

 This course will examine the theoretical and scientific foundations of nursing.
 A thorough understanding of these foundations will be the basis for further development of knowledge in evidence-based practice and research.
 The processes for evaluation, translating and utilizing research will be emphasized.